Other support for people aged 24 and under

 Learner Support provides help for 19 year olds or over who are having trouble with meeting the costs of participating in further education at college.

-The Portal also provides specialist advice on:
+They also provides specialist advice on:

 Stonewall provides help and support for LGBT.